You’re here because you want us to answer “how much does branding cost?”. And that’s exactly what we’re going to do.

 But this time, we’re looking at the price of branding your business as we look to provide a branding cost estimate.

 Later in the post, we’ll be providing a branding cost breakdown, which should be helpful when branding your business.
+Whether you’re an established marketer or a start up founder, understanding your budget is a big priority.

 We’ll detail the types of branding services that agencies tend to offer, explain how the branding process works, and more.